gestalta/soapbox/about.md

 If you are an artist and are interested in this event please contact [info@gestalta.co.uk](mailto:info@gestalta.co.uk)

 For enquiries related to ticket sales, the venue, or attending an event please contact [anatomiestudio@gmail.com](mailto:anatomiestudio@gmail.com)

+Website designed by Gestalta and created by [Russell](http://russelldunphy.com)